emissary-ingress/emissary/docs/reference/core/tls.md

     enabled: True

     # If you set 'redirect_cleartext_from' to a port number, HTTP traffic
     # to that port will be redirected to HTTPS traffic.
-Typically you would
-    # use port 80, of course.
+Make sure that the
+    # port number you specify matches the port on which Ambassador is
+    # listening!
-    # redirect_cleartext_from: 80
+    # redirect_cleartext_from: 8080

     # These are optional.
 They should not be present unless you are using
     # a custom Docker build to install certificates onto the container